apache/airflow/docs/apache-airflow/core-concepts/params.rst

     - ``boolean``: Generates a toggle button to be used as ``True`` or ``False``.
     - ``date``, ``datetime`` and ``time``: Generate date and/or time picker
-    - ``array``: Generates a HTML multi line text field, every line edited will be made into a string array as value. if you add the attribute ``example`` with a list, a multi-value select option will be generated.
+    - ``array``: Generates a HTML multi line text field, every line edited will be made into a string array as value.
+      If you add the attribute ``example`` with a list, a multi-value select option will be generated.
+      If you add the attribute ``items``, a JSON entry field will be generated for more complex array types.
     - ``object``: Generates a JSON entry field
     - Note: Per default if you specify a type, a field will be made required with input - because of JSON validation.
       If you want to have a field value being added optional only, you must allow JSON schema validation allowing null values via: